 You can use this box to associate text with the password.
 After you enter text, click Apply or OK.
 When the computer is started, this text is displayed together with the prompt asking you to enter a password.

-You can use BIOS Setup to set, change, or delete the HDD Password or HDD Master Password.
+You can launch TOSHIBA Setup Utility to set, change, or delete the HDD Password or HDD Master Password.
+Refer to the TOSHIBA Setup Utility section for further information.